|Course Type||Course Code||No. Of Credits|

-The objective of the course is to familiarize the participants with a plethora of human complexities and their expression through a deep understanding of fictional narratives.
-It is also to sensitize us both to our own unwitting contribution in the creation of subjectivities that experience social and relational marginalities as it is to become a witness to our own inner world as we bear testimony to the complex hidden parts of fictional characters who are but a reflection of our own unknown, unacknowledged parts of self.
+Aim: The objective of the course is to familiarize students with a plethora of human complexities and their expression through a deep understanding of fictional narratives.
+It also aims to sensitize us both to our own unwitting contribution in the creation of subjectivities that experience social and relational marginalities as well as become a witness to our own inner world as we bear testimony to the complex hidden parts of fictional characters who are but a reflection of our own unknown, unacknowledged parts of self.

 The course will broadly examine themes related to beauty and ugliness, ability and disability, the struggle between responsibility and freedom, truth and dishonesty, love and violation, humility and strength, crime and punishment, racism and marginality, ego and the complete annihilation of self, the quest for the spiritual, guilt, atonement and confession, the intense desire to love and the complete inability to love, desire and its complete negation.